alibaba/anyproxy/README.md

 -----------------

 #### to save request data
-* to save request data to local file, using the following param ``` anyproxy --file /path/to/file ```
+* to save request data to local file, use ``` anyproxy --file /path/to/file ```
 * anyproxy uses [nedb](https://github.com/louischatriot/nedb) to save request data.
-Since NeDB's persistence uses an append-only format, you may get some duplicate record in local file.
-Remember to use the last records with the same id.
+Since NeDB's persistence uses an append-only format, you may get some redundant record in local file.
+For those dupplicated ones with the same id, just use the lastest line of record.

 #### work as a module for nodejs
 ```